bucs110a0spring22/ch1-lab-seameless/README.md

 _Replace anything surrounded by the `< >` symbols (including the < >)._

 ## SUMMARY OF LATE POLICY FOR THE COURSE:
- < Provide a  description of the courses late policy >
+ Every student begins the semester with exactly five grace days.
+The days may be applied to any labs, other than the final lab.
+No additional extensions are given, and any late labs with no grace days used lose 10 percent from possible points.
+Any lab can still be submitted, up to the last day, for 50% credit.

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 0

-Grace days remaining: < # >/5
+Grace days remaining: 5/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+None

 ## REFERENCES:
- < List any outside resources used >
+None

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+None